Shibu266277/SHIBU.C/README.md

 file handling, exception handling, and more.
 Remember to practice regularly, experiment with code, and don't hesitate to seek help from online resources, tutorials, and communities like Stack Overflow and Reddit's r/learnpython.
 Happy coding!

+Comments can be used to explain Python code.
+Comments can be used to make the code more readable.
+Comments can be used to prevent execution when testing code.
+Comments starts with a #, and Python will ignore them:
+ex: #This is a comment-  print("Hello, World!")

+A comment does not have to be text that explains the code, it can also be used to prevent Python from executing code:
+#print("Hello, World!")
+print("Cheers, Mate!")